 3. Rights and responsibilities

-The US democratic republic affords rights and also responsibilities to its citizens.
-For so long women’s second class status as citizens, barred them from both.
-They didn’t have the same rights as men and also lacked the responsibility to serve on juries or in the armed forces, for example.
-Over far-too-much time, women established some rights and responsibilities as citizens, yet much work remains undone.
+The United States affords rights and also responsibilities to its citizens.
+For centuries, women’s second class status barred them from both.
+They didn’t have the same rights as men and could not be fully responsible citizens by serving on juries or in combat roles in the military, for example.
+Over time, women struggled to gain equal rights and responsibilities as citizens, but much work remains.

 |